danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       - YOUR_FFMPEG_LAYER_ARN
 ```

-Deploy again, and when Serverless is done, upload another WebM file and check the logs again:
+Deploy again, and when Serverless is done, upload another WebM file and check the logs:

 <figure>
   <img src="./img/logs-double-memory.png" alt="CloudWatch logs of the Lambda function with twice the memory.">
   <figcaption>The Lambda function with 2048 MB of memory completes in about 4 seconds.</figcaption>
 </figure>

-Great, its even faster now!
+Great, it's even faster now!
 Does this mean we can just keep increasing the memory and reap the benefits?
-Sadly no, there's a tipping point where increasing the memory wont do much anymore.
+Sadly no--there's a tipping point where increasing the memory wont make it run faster.

-For example, increasing the memory to `3008 MB` (the <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">memory limit</a> at the time of this writing) will result in almost the same duration:
+For example, increasing the memory to `3008 MB` (the maximum <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">memory limit</a> at the time of this writing) will result in almost the same runtime duration:

 ##### 2048 MB